 At the heart of the hotel is what was a bank.
-Many of the original features have been retained, including the huge pillars in the two-story lobby, the spectacular stained-glass ceiling, and the reception and concierge desks.
+Many original features have been retained, including the huge pillars in the two-story lobby, the spectacular stained-glass ceiling, and the reception and concierge desks.

 The exteriors of the building are also perfectly restored and somehow very cleverly look like a single building.
-Another delight for visitors is that the building has an unusual triangular shape which you do feel at times when you’re inside and realize you’re walking towards the front point of the triangle!
+Another delight for visitors is that the building has an unusual triangular shape which you do feel at times when you’re inside and realize you’re walking toward the front point of the triangle!

 This makes it striking from the outside too.
 All this is topped with an orange and green tower, the colors of which are perfectly reflected in the hotel’s restaurant.

-Inside somehow manages to both respect and even honor the history while feeling exactly like a Four Seasons hotel (those marble bathrooms!) and also be perfectly Spanish with cool floors, a simplicity to the décor, and contemporary white walls.
+Inside somehow manages to respect and even honor the history while feeling exactly like a Four Seasons hotel (those marble bathrooms!) and also be perfectly Spanish with cool floors, a simplicity to the décor, and contemporary white walls.

 Art is very much a part of the Four Seasons Madrid.
-The very popular Disney-esque giant black sculpture that keeps a watchful eye over the lobby is the only piece in the hotel not by a Spanish artist.
+The popular Disney-esque giant black sculpture that keeps a watchful eye over the lobby is the only piece in the hotel not by a Spanish artist.
 When you consider there are some 2,000 pieces here, you realize that you’re essentially staying in an art gallery and one that truly celebrates local talent.

-When you stay at a Four Seasons hotel, you have certain expectations in terms of comfort, space and style.
+When you stay at a Four Seasons hotel, you have certain expectations in terms of comfort, space, and style.
 Knowing that such a historic building had lent its walls to the Four Seasons Madrid, we had wondered if any of these expectations would be compromised.

 No need to fear.
-Even the entry-level Courtyard and Deluxe rooms are the very largest in luxury Madrid hotels at 45–50 m2, or for a little more space still, the Premier Rooms are to be recommended.
+Even the entry-level Courtyard and Deluxe rooms are the very largest in luxury Madrid hotels at 45–50 m2, or for a little more space still.
+The Premier Rooms are to be recommended.
 The suites really are worth that extra splurge with separate living and sleeping spaces.